Choreo-Constellating: An Artistic Practice of Embodied Storytelling and Collective Sense-Making

 A Living Map: The Poetics of Relational Choreography

 Initially, participants are invited to embody these elements without knowing what they represent.
-This opens up a space for intuitive exploration, where the body becomes a sensory tool for perceiving and responding to the spatial, emotional, and energetic dynamics of the constellation.
-Through movement, gesture, voice, and presence, participants share what they perceive, gradually unfolding the web of relationships between elements.
+This opens up a space for intuitive exploration, where the body becomes a sensory tool for perceiving and responding to the spatial, energetic and relational dynamics of the constellation.
+Through movement, gesture, voice, and spoken language, participants share what they perceive, gradually unfolding the web of relationships between elements.
+As the constellation evolves and the roles are revealed, a poetic dialogue between the known and the unknown emerges.

 From Somatic Sensing to Collective Inquiry